Ashika200/CodTech-Task-1/README.md

 ---

 ## Contributions
-This project was undertaken by Ashika Jain during her tenure at CODTECH IT SOLUTIONS.
+This project was undertaken by Ashika Jain during her term at CODTECH IT SOLUTIONS.
 The EDA performed sets the stage for further predictive modeling or deeper statistical analysis.

 ---

-## License
-This project is licensed under the [insert license, e.g., MIT License].

-For further inquiries or contributions, please contact:
-- **Name**: Ashika Jain
-- **Email**: ashika.jain@somaiya.edu

 ---

-# CodTech-Task-1